unparalleled-js/docs-1/developing-connectors/sdk-2/trigger/webhook-trigger.md

 > Take note that the variable `webhook_url` is an argument that is passed into the block by Workato.
 This should not be hardcoded.

-### Output

-Output of the webhook_subscribe block is the response from the **POST** request in this example.
+The output of the `webhook_subscribe:`` block is the response from the **POST** request in this example.
 It usually contains useful information about the webhook that is used in the future.
 This output will be stored and passed to the webhook_unsubscribe block as an argument which can be referenced as the `webhook` object.

 ```json
 {